rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-26-new-microsoft.md

 - discuss
 ---

-The [recent annoucement that Hyper-V Quick Create now features Ubuntu](https://blogs.windows.com/buildingapps/2018/09/17/run-ubuntu-virtual-machines-made-even-easier-with-hyper-v-quick-create/) served as a reminder of something I originally regarded with cautious amusement, but has now subsisted for long enough I can actually accept it.
+The [recent announcement that Hyper-V Quick Create now features Ubuntu](https://blogs.windows.com/buildingapps/2018/09/17/run-ubuntu-virtual-machines-made-even-easier-with-hyper-v-quick-create/) served as a reminder of something I originally regarded with cautious amusement, but has now subsisted for long enough I can actually accept it.
 Microsoft is no longer the "evil empire" it once was.

 ## In No Particular Order